victordomingos/The-No-Title-Tech-Blog/src/content/articles/2019/2019-08-09_get_started_with_vim.md

 In this tutorial, I will present you a few tips that I hope can get you started with the basics of this amazing tool.
 I won't cover the installation instructions, since they're widely available at a lot of places.
 If you're running some flavor of UNIX or UNIX-like operating system, chances are that you may already have some version of vim installed.
-If that's not your case, just head aver to [this page](https://www.vim.org/download.php) and get the version you need.
+If that's not your case, just head over to [this page](https://www.vim.org/download.php) and get the version you need.

 Before we proceed, it might be worthwhile to mention that usually Vim is available in a command-line shell (especially useful if you're accessing remotely through ssh to adjust something in a server or something like that), but there are some versions that may run in a separate window if you prefer so.
 Choose as you like.